robillersomeone/survey_of_distributions/README.md

 - location (`x` where `x` is real)
 - scale (`γ` where `γ > 0`)

-two independent standard normal divided by one another
+**in relation to gamma** two independent standard normal divided by one another

 cauchy distribution has no mean, variance, or higher moments defined.
 The mode and median are defined and equal to the location parameter.